New Orleans Education

 Orleans Parish students also have numerous parochial and non-parochial private school options to choose from, including single-sex Catholic schools like Jesuit, Holy Cross, Sacred Heart, Brother Martin, Mount Carmel, and Dominican, as well as non-parochial schools like Newman and McGehee.

-As a parish of small coastal communities, Plaquemines Parish has two public high schools offering a wide range of clubs, activities, and sports programs for students, in addition to public elementary and middle school options.
+As a parish of small coastal communities, Plaquemines Parish has two public high schools, Belle Chasse High School and South Plaquemines High School, offering a wide range of clubs, activities, and sports programs for students, in addition to public elementary and middle school options.
 Public school attendance is based on residency.

 Our Lady of Perpetual Help School is the parish’s private Catholic school, offering preschool through seventh grade education.